 The time after the tank was actually more interesting, perhaps because I wasn’t expecting it.

-I had driven over an hour to West Boylston to take a ride in a float tank.
-They’ve also been known as sensory deprivation or isolation tanks, although “float tank” is the preferred term these days.
+the preferred term these days.
 That’s what I’d signed up to do for an hour: float, in warm shallow water saturated with Epsom salts.
 Relaxation and inner focus would be my reward.

 Kim pointed out a squirt bottle of plain water just outside the hatch, to be used if you touch your face and the salt solution gets in your eyes.
 That stings.
 “I’ll knock when your time is up,” Kim says.
 “Enjoy your float!”
 I repair to the bathroom to take out my contacts and shower, and then it’s time to go.
 Closing the tank room door behind me, I open the hatch and take a look at the warm, dark interior.
 I feel a moment of foreboding as I roll silicone earplugs between my fingers and press them into my ears.
 Am I really going to go in there?